Paudie O'Donoghue: Senior

 Kerry were back in the final of the 1970-71 National Football League.
 In the final Kerry faced Mayo.
 In a close game O'Donoghue picked up his second League medal.

-Despite being on course for three All-Ireland titles in a row Kerry's season came to a crashing end when they lost out to Cork in the Munster final on a 0-25 to 0-14 scoreline.
+Despite being on course for three All-Ireland titles in a row Kerry's season came to a crashing end when they lost to Cork in the Munster final on a 0-25 to 0-14 scoreline.

 Kerry were back in a final of the 1971-72 National Football League.
 In the final Kerry again faced Mayo.
 In yet another close game O'Donoghue picked up his third League medal.

 After the disappointment of 1971 O'Donoghue picked up his sixth Munster title after a win over holders Cork in the final.
 In the All-Ireland semi-final Kerry powered past Roscommon on a 1-22 to 1-12 scoreline to make a return to the All-Ireland final.
 In the final it was a repeat of the 1970 clash with Offaly.
 The sides couldn't be separated and a 1-13 each scoreline was the result.
 In the replay Kerry would suffer their biggest All-Ireland final loss as they sent down on a 1-19 to 0-13 scoreline.

 In 1973 O'Donoghue was captained of a Kerry side in transition.
 He led his side to a third National Football League title in a row as Kerry got revenge on Offaly in the final.
 Come championship Kerry suffered a heavy loss to Cork in the Munster final.

 Kerry won the 1973-74 National Football League after a win over Roscommon in a re-play to give O'Donoghue his fourth in a row and fifth overall medal.
-For the second season in a row Kerry lost out to Cork in the Munster final in what was to be O'Donoghue's final game in the Green and Gold.
+For the second season in a row Kerry lost to Cork in the Munster final in O'Donoghue's final game in the Green and Gold.